Scientific Understanding of Consciousness

 · Consciousness serves to assist animals in their struggle for survival in a competitive environment.
 The brain serves as a reality emulator for prediction and planning.

-· Consciousness is the convolution of an instantaneous, transient, synaptically-connected neural pattern (mental image) with lifelong synaptic storehouse memory termed the “core memory” or “autobiographical memory.”
+· Consciousness is the moment-by-moment convolution of a neural subnetwork representing a perception within the activated subnetwork context of synaptically (etched/encrusted/ingrained/embedded/inscribed/imprinted/embossed) memory comprising ‘the self.’
 Edelman terms this convolution of present mental image with lifelong memory the “Remembered Present.”
-Input from the senses is not required for consciousness; an imagined image or a restored memory can serve as the image convolved with lifelong memory.
+Input from the senses is not required for consciousness; an imagined image or a restored memory image can serve as the image convolved with lifelong memory.

-· Consciousness is mediated by a “dynamic core” of ever-changing neural activity in the thalamocortical system and within the cortex itself on a millisecond-by-millisecond basis.
+· Consciousness is mediated by a “dynamic core” of ever-changing neural activity in the thalamocortical system, reentrantly circulating within and between the thalamus and cortex, and perhaps including other structures, on a millisecond-by-millisecond basis.
 Consciousness arises as an emergent property of this neuronal network activity.

-· Consciousness is supported by unconscious processes, including Fixed Action Patterns (FAPs) of movement: Innate FAPs of infant sucking, crying, sneeze, hiccups.
-Learned FAPs of walking, riding bicycle, finger movements of violin, piano, keyboard typing; Emotional FAPs, facial grimace, laugh.
+· Consciousness is supported by unconscious processes, including stereotype movements referred to by several related ad hoc names and definitions, including Central Pattern Generators (CPGs) and Fixed Action Patterns (FAPs) of movement: Innate FAPs of infant sucking, crying, sneeze, hiccups.
+Learned CPGs of walking, riding bicycle, finger movements of violin, piano, keyboard typing; Emotional FAPs, facial grimace, laugh.
 FAPs of vocal movements in speech.
 An infant learning to talk is a process of developing FAPs for speech.
 FAPs are thought to originate in the basal ganglia and associated neural circuitry.

 · It is useful to distinguish two kinds of consciousness: (1) human-type conscious and (2) core consciousness.